gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/_index.md

       playbook: my-apps-base/site.yml
       inventory: my-apps-base/all
 {{</highlight >}}
-The previous example defines three builders: `builder1`, `builder2` and `builder3`, all of them are defined within the `builders` block.
+The previous example defines three builders: `builder1`, `builder2` and `builder3`, all of them are defined under the `builders` block.

 Through Stevedore [CLI]({{<ref "/docs/reference-guide/cli/">}}) command, you can retrieve the value of the [builders_path]({{<ref "/docs/getting-started/configuration/#builders_path">}}) configuration parameter.
 ```bash